ballertv/eslint-config/README.md

 # eslint-config
 The "eslint-config" repository serves as a centralized location for maintaining and sharing a consistent ESLint configuration across multiple repositories.
-It contains an ESLint configuration file (typically named .eslintrc.js or .eslintrc.json) that defines the desired code style, rules, and settings for the associated projects.
+It contains an ESLint configuration file named .eslintrc.js that defines the desired code style, rules, and settings for the associated projects.

 By having a dedicated "eslint-config" repository, you can ensure that all repositories that use ESLint adhere to the same code style guidelines, making it easier to maintain consistency and readability across the codebase.